okTurtles/dnschain/docs/setting-up-dnschain-namecoin-powerdns-server_ubuntu.md

 local-address=0.0.0.0
 local-port=53
 ```
 Notice in particular our *forward-zones* declaration.
+Make sure you restart PowerDNS at this point using `sudo service pdns-recursor restart`.
+Then,
-Confirm that PowerDNS can correctly resolve conventional domain names before we move on.
+confirm that PowerDNS can correctly resolve conventional domain names before we move on.
 ```
 	dig @127.0.0.1 okturtles.com
 ```
 You should get a result similar to this, with an IP address found for okturtles.com.

 ![](http://i.imgur.com/iL881lF.png)

 ## Install DNSChain